BoatrD8232/DataStructProj2/README.md

 Next is a break down of the sample screenshots.
 More detail can be found in comments in main in DataStructSLL.cpp.

-This picture shows how pop reacts to an empty list, pushes an pops one item at a time, then fills and then empties the list
+This picture shows how pop reacts to an empty list, pushes and pops one item at a time, then fills and then empties the list
 ![SSLpt1](https://github.com/user-attachments/assets/07779824-db8d-4950-93cc-ca54c11c8de7)

 Refilling the list with push front, then inserting in various places.
 Lastly calling remove with an invalid index.